-Unfortunately, I am also overtaken by Restless Mouth Syndrome.
-Okay, so that might not be a real thing, but I am a talker.
+In related news, I tend to suffer from what I call restless mouth syndrome.
+Okay, so that’s not be a real thing, but I’m a talker.
 My brain regularly encourages me to verbalize my thoughts.
-I can ignore my internal voice for a while, but inevitably the brain wins and I talk.
+I try to ignore my internal voice as best as able, but inevitably I’m worn down, the brain wins, and I talk.

-The brain is the control center for the body and it is survival-oriented.
-It will get its needs met one way or another, so trying to ignore the needs is ill advised.
+The brain is the control center for the body and is survival oriented.
+It will get its needs met one way or another, so trying to ignore them is ill-advised.
 The point?
 Some learners need to talk and others need to move.
-So, the more we embed opportunities for socialization and movement into our lesson plans, the more we decrease the likelihood students will talk and move independently in a way that often disrupts instruction.
+So, the more we embed these activities into our teaching efforts, the less likely students will be to talk and move independently in ways that often disrupt our instruction.

-I am reminded of this point when I see a stream or body of water flowing.
-Stopping the water is usually not realistic, however, it can be channeled – just like the behavioral needs of talking and moving.
-I give a huge shout out to the beautiful natural wonder of the Deschutes River in Bend, Oregon, which happened to flow right outside my hotel room for inspiring this post.
+I am always reminded of this point when I see a stream or body of water flowing.
+Stopping the water is not realistic, however, it can be channeled – just like the behavioral needs of talking and moving.